wp-plugins/nextgen-facebook/readme.txt

 Major code changes and several new features: List several images/videos, and add Page ancestor tags, in the OG meta tags.
 Head Link options for Google.
 "Performance Tuning" section in Other Notes.

 = Version 2.4 =
 Added the "Author URL", "Default Author", and "Ignore Small Images in Content" options.
-Continued code optimization / overhaul.
-Please report any issues to the <a href="http://wordpress.org/support/plugin/nextgen-facebook" target="_blank">NGFB support page</a>.
+Continued code optimization/overhaul.
+Please report any issues to the NGFB support page.

 = Version 2.3.1 =
 FIXED variable name when using applying 'the_content' filter on OG description.
 Prevented recursion when calling apply_filters() function on 'the_content'.